ArduPilot/ardupilot_wiki/dev/source/docs/porting.rst

 - ``./waf configure --board new-board``
 - ``./waf copter``

-If successful the build should produce an .apj file.
+If successful the build should produce an .apj file in build/new-board/bin/arducopter.apj

 Step 4 - upload an ArduPilot compatible bootloader to the board
 ------